leonstafford/leonstafford.github.io/README.md

-## Open source developer with a knack for DevOps and automated testing
+## Open source developer specialising in static website performance optimisation

-An experienced hand in the software industry, he thrives on technical challenges.

 I see problems and I fix them.
 I see inefficiencies and I optimise them.

-### Current ventures I'm involved with

- - [sleepbus.org](http://sleepbus.org) - helping a charity to maintain their web presence
- - [BeautifulMoalboal](https://www.beautifulmoalboal.org) - Partner in a new social venture cleaning up trash in the Philippines

-### Open source projects I maintain

- - [WordPress Static HTML Output](https://wordpress.org/plugins/static-html-output-plugin/) - a plugin to secure and speedup your WordPress install
+Creator of the [WordPress Static HTML Output](https://wordpress.org/plugins/static-html-output-plugin/) WordPress plugin - The optimum solution to speed up and secure your WordPress site – export to static HTML and hide all traces of WordPress from your site!
- - [WP Flexible CSV Importer](https://wordpress.org/plugins/wp-flexible-csv-importer/) - something that solved a problem for me and may help someone else

-### Online profiles/resume

- - Leon Stafford - PHP Gun for Hire - Resume 2018 [Download as PDF](/assets/Leon%20Stafford%20-%20PHP%20Gun%20for%20Hire%20-%20Resume%202018.pdf)

 ### Available for consulting work

-[Email me](mailto:lionhive@gmail.com) to discuss hiring me to solve your technical challenges.
+Email me at [leonstafford@protonmail.com](mailto:leonstafford@protonmail.com) to discuss hiring me to solve your technical challenges.

+### My development tooling

+I write code in Vim.
+As per the sound advice from The Pragmattic Programmer, learn one text editor well, manipulating text is an every day thing.
+Aim to be good, be fast and enjoy it!

+tmux gives me multiple terminal windows and panes within each window.

+Git keeps my content under version control and, amongst many other things, prevents loss of data.

+Give me those 3 tools and I'm happy.
+They'll run on any PC from the last 20 years or older.

 ### Essays